nemonik/Intellect/README.md

 	7	        when:
 	8	                $classB := ClassB( re.search(r"\bapple\b", "apple")!=None and property2>5 and test.greaterThanTen(property2) and aMethod() == "a")

-To keep the policy files from turning into just another Pytyhon script you will want to keep as little code out of the policy file was possible...
+To keep the policy files from turning into just another Python script you will want to keep as little code out of the policy file was possible...
 Use the _modify_, _delete_, _insert_ grammar defined actions in the _then_-portions of the _ruleStmt_ as well as using _simpleStatements_.
-If you are writing very complicated constraints in the when-portions of a ruleStmt, consider moving the constraint into a method of fact being reasoned over.
+If you are writing very complicated constraints in the when-portions of a _ruleStmt_, consider moving the constraint into a method of fact being reasoned over.

 For example, the above regular expression example would become: